crazcalm/oral-english/semester_plan/README.md

 ## Course Schedule

 ### Theme:
 The worlds we live in.
 Each one of use have at least three different social contexts in which we live: Friends, Family, and Work/School.
-We will explore the similarities and differences in conversing in the above contexts.
+We will explore the similarities and differences of these worlds.

 ### Week 1:

 #### Topic:
 Who am I?
 (Fresh off the boat 103 - 7:20) (fresh prince of bel-air 102 -- Jazz introduction)
 #### Language Skills(F):
-By the end of this lesson, students will be able to introduce themselves appropriately to the social circle that they are interacting with.
+By the end of this lesson, students will be able to introduce themselves, family, friends, and coworkers.

-Family (distant relatives): Name, relation, generic job/school information, relationship status, etc

-Friends (making friends): Name, interests, hobbies, school/job

-Coworker: Name, interests, where you live, job experience.

 #### Content Skills:
 We will explore introducing oneself in three different events.
 One event involving family, one involving friends, and one involving coworkers.